lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

     FilterList: install FilterList.purge-from-{{ targetDistribution }}

-To run this example, ensure that there's a blacklist file with the name `FilterList.purge-from-<targetDistribution>` with the following content:
+To run this example, ensure that there's a blacklist file with the name `FilterList.purge-from-{targetDistribution}` with the following content:

     binary-package1 purge
     binary-package2 purge